 The Mobile and Electronic Health (ARC) hosts events throughout the year.
 Each month, the ME-ARC invites speakers on topics pertinent to mobile and electronic health.
-The seminars are held on the first Tuesday of every month from 4:00PM to 5:00 PM in Evans 118 located at 72 East Concord Street Boston, Massachusetts 02118.

 Parking and Public Transport

 If you are planning on parking on the BU medical campus, there is a parking lot located at 720 Harrison Avenue; however, please be advised that this lot fill quickly and there may not be any parking spots available.

 If you are taking the T, the closest Red Line T stop is the Broadway T stop in South Boston.
 The closest Green Line T stops, are the Symphony and Copley T stops in Back Bay.
 For the Silver Line (SLA), the closest T stop is the Newton T stop in South End.

 If you are coming from the Charles River Campus, the Boston University shuttle picks up students, faculty, and staff every half hour from both campuses.
 You must show your BU ID before boarding the shuttle.